-- Spleen: a coffee-bean-shaped organ located in the left posterior upper abdomen (epigastric region) and weighing about 150 grams.
+- Spleen: a coffee-bean-shaped organ located in the left posterior upper abdomen (left hypochondriac region) and weighing about 150 grams.
 The spleen is composed of very soft tissue that is filled with blood, which trickles through the parenchyma and filters out any old or abnormal RBCs and WBCs.
 The spleen also plays a role in immune function by removing pathogens and producing antibodies.
 Owing to its fragile nature and high vascularization, the spleen can rupture easily during abdominal trauma, particularly when it is enlarged.

 - Splenomegaly: massive enlargement of the spleen, rendering it palpable under the left costal arch.
 Ultrasounds show a bulging shape and rounding of the normally pointed ends.
 Any ectopic tissue, such as accessory spleens, will also be hypertrophied.
 Enlargement of the spleen may occur for different reasons, including infection, internal hemorrhage, or sequestration of abnormal blood cells.
 Enlargement of the spleen puts it at risk for rupture during trauma.